jjti/consul-experiments/agent-envoy/README.md

 export CONSUL_HTTP_TOKEN="$TOKEN"
 ```

-## Create a Proxy Default
+## Create Proxy Defaults

-This is a proxy default that:
+This is proxy defaults that:

 1. pushes metrics from envoy proxies every 60s
 1. to a statically defined Consul Telemetry Collector cluster at 127.0.0.1:9356